06000208/obsidian-items/README.md

 - Functional equivalence: The idea that items, although they may be stored in very different ways, may interacted with as though they were the same thing.
 For example, compare a JSON Object such as `{ "name": "Example", "body": "hello world" }` to a markdown note named `Example` containing `hello world`
   - Obsidian already does this, since it revolves around markdown notes and not markdown files, omitting things like the .md extension from the name

+- Exploring obsidian tag + item linking, inspired by [tiddlywiki](https://en.wikipedia.org/wiki/TiddlyWiki)'s behavior and ability to make pages of the same name correspond to tags